-Combination therapy for severe alcoholic hepatitis does not result in improved survivalSeptember 10th, 2013 in Diseases, Conditions, Syndromes /
+Combination therapy for severe alcoholic hepatitis does not result in improved survivalSeptember 10, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Four weeks of treatment with a combination of the drug pentoxifylline and the corticosteroid prednisolone did not improve 6-month survival compared with prednisolone alone in 270 patients with severe alcoholic hepatitis, according to a study in the September 11 issue of JAMA.

 Treatment of severe forms of alcoholic hepatitis is extremely challenging because of the poor outcome.
 European and U.S. guidelines recommend the use of prednisolone or pentoxifylline in patients with severe alcoholic hepatitis.
 Nevertheless, a substantial proportion of patients die after 6 months regardless of first-line therapy, according to background information in the article.

 Philippe Mathurin, M.D., of the Hopital Hurlez, Lille, France and colleagues compared the efficacy of a combination of prednisolone and pentoxifylline with prednisolone alone in patients with severe alcoholic hepatitis in 1 Belgian and 23 French hospitals.
 Duration of follow-up was 6 months.
 They randomly assigned 270 patients (18 to 70 years of age, who were heavy drinkers with severe biopsy-proven alcoholic hepatitis) to receive 40 mg of prednisolone once a day and 400 mg of pentoxifylline 3 times a day (n=133) for 28 days, or 40 mg of prednisolone and matching placebo (n=137) for 28 days, between December 2007 and March 2010